vhurna/azure_task_8_identify_unattached_data_disks_with_powershell/README.md

 6. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

-7. When the solution is validated, delete the resource group `mate-azure-task-5`—you won't need it anymore for the next tasks.
+7. When the solution is validated, delete the resource group `mate-azure-task-5`— you won't need it anymore for the next tasks.